 I. Team Challenge (5%)

 How well do the delegates work together and contribute to a team effort?
 The delegates are judged on how well they relate to others and the challenge.
 Delegates who do not contribute or involve themselves will not receive their team challenge points.

 Points and vectoring

-50) The winner of each challenge gets 12 points (multiplied by the vector), and the rest of the delegates are awarded 10, 8, 7, 6, 5, 4, 3, 2, 1 and then 0 points.
+§43 The winner of each challenge gets 12 points, and the rest of the delegates are awarded 10, 8, 7, 6, 5, 4, 3, 2, 1 and then 0 points.

-51) The Mr Gay Europe competition, name and trademark are owned and represented by Move On Productions, a Norwegian registered company.
+§44 The Mr Gay Europe competition, name and trademark are owned and represented by Move On Productions, a Norwegian registered company.

-54) Each applicant city must provide a detailed production plan regarding marketing, budget, communications, public relations, evidence of local solidarity with national gay organizations and a professional production proposal for the international competition.
+§49 Each applicant must provide a detailed production plan regarding marketing, budget, communications, public relations, evidence of local solidarity with national gay organizations and a professional production proposal for all dates of the event.
+Mr Gay Europe will reserve the right to approve all final images used and statements made on behalf of the competition.

-55) Mr Gay Europe will reserve the right to approve all final images used and statements made on behalf of the competition.
-Interested parties may inquire for a detailed list of requirements needed for hosting the Mr Gay Europe competition.
-The Mr Gay Europe competition will be a joint event between Mr Gay Europe and the selected National Producer.
+§50 Interested parties may inquire for a detailed list of requirements needed for hosting the Mr Gay Europe competition via the website.
+The Mr Gay Europe Finale will be a joint event between Mr Gay Europe and the selected local producer.